shannonpeng/shannonpeng.com/app/content/projects/infection.md

 I created Infection with my project team, Team Hedgehog 🦔, through an intensive exploration of play and product design in MIT's [Toy Product Design](http://web.mit.edu/2.00b/www/index.html) class (2.00B).

-Infection actually started off as a completely different product, Impossible Structures, in the beginning of our design process—it was during playtesting and iteration that the idea for Infection first emerged and our project evolved into what it is today.
+Infection actually started off as a completely different concept in the beginning of our design process—it was during playtesting and iteration that the idea for Infection first emerged and our project evolved into what it is today.

 ## Gameplay